GHAZAL99/SDA200/Protocol.md

 2. Tape the glass slides tightly to the PDMS.
 3.Place the chip inside a tip box and fill the latter with enough deionized water so that the chip is immersed in water.
 4. Incubate the chip at 37 ̊ C overnight.
 (Don’t leave it for a longer time, as this may get water inside the devices.)
 5. Use the device immediately after taking it out of the water.
+But first, make sure no water is present in the inlets/outlets, by trying to cuck any water out using the p200 micropipette and gel loading tips. *Tip: start by sucking the liquid out of the inlets/outlets present near the edges first.*

 *Note: The steps above are recommended to reduce the evaporation of the liquids in the device.
 If the evaporation is not an issue, you can skip this section.*